- Space age tin satellite tops made in Japan for Marx Toys

 - Freedom and Liberty Bell space tops are named for the first manned space flights in the 1960s NASA Project Mercury

 - Hand-held launcher starts the tops in motion

 - Tops are in working condition each with light wear from play

-- Original box is in excellent condition, complete with insert
+- Original box is in fine condition, complete with insert

 - Marx Toys 1960s

 A customer asked whether the Freedom top is missing a spring on the bottom.
 The answer is no —

 that’s the way the toy is designed.
 Only one top has a spring.

 This is documented in “Marx Toys: Robots, Space & TV Characters” by Maxine Pinsky (Schiffer Books) and can be seen